dave-honig/Olist_Brazilian_E-Commerce_SQL_Analysis/README.md

 ## Problem Statement

-What operational factors, such as delivery time, freight cost, and seller behavior, most strongly predict a negative customer experience, and which product categories and sellers represent the highest risk to customer satisfaction?
+What operational factors, such as delivery time, shipping cost, and seller behavior, most strongly predict a negative customer experience, and which product categories and sellers represent the highest risk to customer satisfaction?

 > A "bad review" is defined as a review score of 1, 2, or 3.
 These customers are less likely to return making them a churn risk.